 A traumatic brain injury occurs when a person's brain is injured as a result of a sudden impact to the head, a sudden jolt to the head or when an object penetrates the skull and enters the brain.
-Not all jolts or impacts to the head result in injury to the brain.
-On the other hand, injury may result from even the most minor of impacts.
+Not all jolts or impacts to the head result in injury to the brain, but an injury may result from even the most minor of impacts.

 Anyone who experiences the signs or symptoms of a traumatic brain injury should seek medical examination and evaluation as soon as possible.
 Although there is little that can be done to reverse the initial damage caused by trauma, it is important to stabilize a person with a traumatic brain injury and to take steps to prevent further injury.